 Check-in and check-out times

-Do you want to avoid problems with the neighbors of your accommodation?
-Make sure the vacation rental agreement includes the property’s entry and exit times so that your guests cannot arrive at your property at 1 a.m., dragging their bags across the sidewalk and waking everyone up in the neighborhood in the process.
+To avoid problems with neighbors, ensure the vacation rental agreement includes the property’s quiet hours, too, so that your guests know they can’t arrive at your property at 2 a.m., dragging their bags across the sidewalk and waking everyone up in the neighborhood in the process.

 Minimum and maximum stay requirements